gz-loginbz/community-scripts/CloneTools/README.md

 C. Conditional duplication based on database type:

 1. If the current db being cloned IS NOT a hashed `account/XX/XX/XXXXX...` db:
-  * it will get a list of all document IDs in both the SOURCE and TARGET and will then clone any IDs that *only exist* on the SOURCE.
+  * `db_clone` will get a list of all document IDs in both the SOURCE and TARGET and will then clone any IDs that *only exist* on the SOURCE.

-2. If the current db being cloned IS a hashed `account/XX/XX/XXXX...` db then it will (in detail):
+2. If the current db being cloned IS a hashed `account/XX/XX/XXXX...` db then the utility will (in detail):

   * create the database on the TARGET;